Originally Posted June 2012

 - To prepare the rice, spray a non-stick skillet with non-sticking cooking spray and pre-heat over medium-high heat.
 Add the kale and water.
 This will help it wilt a bit.

-- Once the kale deepens in color and the water evaporates (1-2 minutes) add the rice and mix everything together.1 tbsp of water
+- Once the kale deepens in color and the water evaporates (1-2 minutes) add the rice and mix everything together.1 tablespoon of water

-- Grate the frozen ginger root into the skillet and mix in the soy sauce.2 tbsp soy sauce, 1 inch chunk of ginger root frozen
+- Grate the frozen ginger root into the skillet and mix in the soy sauce.2 tablespoon soy sauce, 1 inch chunk of ginger root frozen

 - Served a scoop of the rice with a scoop of the Garlic Pork with Sugar Snap Peas on top.